 The Spike image was drawn by Stephanie Wand, from Wickford, when she was 14 years old, as part of a Graphics project to produce an iconic image for the team.
 Her design was picked from over 100 students.

 After several years of frustrations, which I will not go into, I ended up shipping the Suzuki and a Kawasaki ZX12R out to Los Angeles, and my brother and I took five school children out with us to Bonneville Salt Flats in 2000.

 I returned to Bonneville in 2003 and 2004, qualifying both times for a record, and then not being able to back it up, with my R1 Yamaha.
 My best speed was 195+mph.

 During this time I still had the ambition to attempt the outright record, and was regularly promised help, which never materialised.
 My brother and I travelled out to South Africa in 2003 to try the Vernuek Pan with a training streamliner bike and the effects of solid wheels.
 For more information about the Vernuek Pan and South African land speed record visit the Speed Record SA website.

 Later I also tried another streamliner on a runway near Berlin.
-After my father died, I decided to try harder, and eventually I hit gold when we sourced an engine manufacturer in the Midlands. (subsquently we had to source another engine and decided to design and build our own – see the Dan-Tec Engine).
+After my father died, I decided to try harder, and eventually I hit gold when we sourced an engine manufacturer in the Midlands (subsequently we had to source another engine and decided to design and build our own – read the story in in NGK Torque).
 My friend Stu Rogers was keen to be involved, and the rest is happening now!